glecompte/glecompte/_posts/2016-07-02-Flemish-Red.md

 Boiled for 90min.
 OG 1.056.

 Pitched 2 white labs belgian sour mix, 2 white labs flemish ale, 1 white labs pedio and a little brett c along with slurry of a 3L starter of white labs abbey ale.

+8/4 Racked from buckets to co2 purged cornies.
+PH in both buckets was 4.1 and gravity was at 1.015.
+Tasted good.
+Left some headspace in #1 and filled #2 to the brim.
+Put regular corny lids on.
+Transferred both cakes and ~1/2 gal of remaining beer into a few jars for possible reuse.